mery9/Automated-Latent-Fingerprint-Enhancement-Project/README.md

 Before you begin, ensure you have the following installed on your system:

-- Python 3.8 or higher
+- Python 3.10.6 (higher version may bugged)
 - Java 11
 - MongoDB
 - Maven